Home Health Care Agencies in Massachusetts

 Median Monthly Cost

-Massachusetts costs are 8.8% higher than the national average of $6,483 for home health aides.
+Massachusetts costs for home health aides are 8.5% higher than the national average of $6,500/month.

-Higher costs in Massachusetts are influenced by the state's higher cost of living and demand for healthcare services.
-Families should consider these factors when budgeting for care.
+The higher costs in Massachusetts are influenced by factors such as the state's higher cost of living and the demand for skilled healthcare professionals.

 | Care Type | Monthly Cost | vs. National |